mr-eggleton/web-lit-core/_articles/05-web-detective.md

 - "Detecting skills in the wild"
 - "Learning Experience Reflection"
 ---

 ![detective](../images/olloweb-solution-520914-unsplash.jpg)

+### Learning Objectives

+* Research and evaluate information on the web.
+* Create criteria for evaluating information on the web.
+* List other resources available for evaluating information on the web.

+::: notes

 #### Description
 Learn to tell truth from fiction while using the web to investigate the existence of the kraken, a huge, dangerous tentacled sea creature, and how to spot misinformation and disinformation.
 Learners will collaborate to create a set of rules to guide them in evaluating web sources to solve a research question and compare them to other checklists.

-#### Learning Objectives
-* Research and evaluate information on the web.
-* Create criteria for evaluating information on the web.
-* List other resources available for evaluating information on the web.

 #### Time Required
 1 hour to 1.5 hours depending on group size